 to report to the 2018 plenipotentiary conference on IMAC's activities and on the implementation of this resolution.

-ANNEX TO RESOLUTION 162 (Rev. Busan, 2014)
+ANNEX TO RESOLUTION 162 (Rev. bucharest, 2022)

 Terms of reference for the ITU Independent Management Advisory Committee

 Purpose

 1 The Independent Management Advisory Committee (IMAC), as a subsidiary body of the ITU Council, serves in an expert advisory capacity and assists the Council and the Secretary-General in effectively fulfilling their governance responsibilities, including ensuring the functioning of ITU's internal control systems, risk management and governance processes, including human resources management.
 IMAC must assist in enhancing transparency, strengthening accountability and the governance functions of the Council and the Secretary-General.